I need to know about using spell oils and powders. You have loads for sale in your shop but no clear instructions on how to use them.

 Many of the products I sell in my shop have originated from Hoodoo practice, where practitioners use the foot print of their intended target to get results.
 The belief is that the foot print carries the very essence of a person, and as such, many Hoodooists will collect dirt from the actual print to incorporate it into their spells.

 The most basic way of using spell oils and powders in foot track magick is to sprinkle powder directly into a foot print your target has left, but this isn’t always practical.
 You can also sprinkle oil or powders where they will walk, such as the doorstep, or beside their car.
 It is believed that by doing this, you will cause your target to absorb your spell through their feet.
 So, working on this theory, you could also sprinkle it directly into their shoes or socks.
+If this isn’t possible, I have had great success by smearing oils where the target will inadvertently touch them, such as on door handles or objects they will come into contact with.

 Using Spell Oils and Powders From A Distance